Need to get a mortgage

 Gather your financial documents.
 This includes your latest payslips, bank statements, and tax returns.

 Think about your budget.
-How much can you afford to borrow each month?
+How much can you afford to pay on your mortgage payments each month?
 How much of a deposit do you have?

 Consider your mortgage needs.
 What type of mortgage are you looking for?
 Fixed-rate or variable-rate?
 How long of a term?